Resolving Custody Disputes In Military Families

-Bruce Clement is a retired Lieutenant Colonel with extensive military law experience in the US Army JAG (Judge Advocate General) Corp.
+Bruce Clement is retired Lieutenant Colonel with extensive military law experience in the U.S. Army JAG (Judge Advocate General) Corp.
 He is a respected divorce and child custody lawyer who understands the challenges facing a military family.

 Bruce Clement has been interviewed by Mike Wallace on ABC Nightly News regarding the tragic case of a divorced service member who lost custody of her child to her ex after she was deployed.
 Excerpts from this interview were also broadcast nationally on Good Morning America.
 To view a brief clip from the interview, click this link: Bruce Clement on ABC News.

 A Question Of Jurisdiction

 If an overseas military wife moves back to the United States and takes the children with her, should a divorce and custody case be heard there?
 Can it be heard at or near the military base, where the husband is stationed?
 If both spouses live in different states but were married in a third state, where can a divorce be filed?
 If a service member is served with divorce papers while deployed to a foreign country, can the case be delayed?
 You need an experienced child custody and divorce attorney to help you answer these important questions.